Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-Experimentally, although following after the studies in bulk magnets, SOTs have been most extensively studied in NM/FM bilayer (or multilayer) structures \cite{Miron2010,Miron2011b,Liu2012}.
+Although following after the studies in bulk magnets, the SOTs have been most extensively studied experimentally in NM/FM bilayer (or multilayer) structures (Section~\ref{MML}).
 Theories of SOT in bilayer systems based on iSGE and SHE as exposed in the previous sections present two major limitations.
-First, both mechanisms formally apply in very distinct situations: SHE-induced spin-current is a {\em bulk} effect, and up till now only very few publications have addressed the nature of the SHE SOT in ultrathin magnetic multilayers \cite{Wang2016b,Haney2013b,Saidaoui2016,Amin2016a,Amin2016b,Kim2017d}.
-In contrast, iSGE in magnetic multilayers is often modeled using Rashba interaction, which applies to 2D gases and ideally sharp interfaces only.
-A second flaw is the overlook of the details of the interfacial orbital overlap, which can be quite subtle in transition metal interfaces \cite{Blugel2007,Grytsyuk2016}.
+First, both mechanisms formally apply in very distinct situations: in the widely used diffusive model, SHE in the nonmagnetic metal is considered uniform, neglecting semiclassical size effects and possible variation of the spin Hall angle close to the interface \cite{Wang2016b,Freimuth2015}, as discussed in Subsection \ref{s:sheTorque}.
+In contrast, iSGE in magnetic multilayers is often modeled using the Rashba interaction, Eq. \eqref{eq:Rashbak}, which applies to 2D gases and ideally sharp interfaces only.
+Both approaches overlook the details of the interfacial orbital overlap, which can be quite subtle in transition metal interfaces and lead to enhanced orbital moment and related spin-orbit phenomena \cite{Blugel2007,Grytsyuk2016,Marmolejo-Tejada2017}.

-To overcome these issues, SOTs in Co/Pt bilayer systems have been computed within the relaxation time approximation using an {\em ab initio} DFT description of the whole bilayer structure \cite{Haney2013a,Freimuth2014a,Freimuth2015}.
-In \citet{Haney2013a}, SHE or intrinsic contributions to iSGE are disregarded.
-In spite of the high complexity of the band structure, these calculations confirm the intuitive picture elaborated based on the Rashba model \cite{Haney2013a}.
+To overcome these issues, SOTs in Co/Pt bilayer systems have been computed within the relaxation time approximation using an {\em ab initio} density functional theory description of the whole bilayer structure \cite{Haney2013a,Freimuth2014a,Freimuth2015}. \citet{Haney2013a} focus on the extrinsic iSGE, disregarding the SHE and intrinsic contributions to iSGE.
+In spite of the high complexity of the band structure (see Fig. \ref{fig-Haney}), these calculations confirm the intuitive picture elaborated based on the Rashba model.
 In particular, they show that SOT is mostly driven by spin-orbit coupling in Pt, while the influence of induced magnetization is negligible, see Fig. \ref{fig:Haney2}.
 Moreover, the torque acquires a non-trivial angular dependence, and depends dramatically on the quality of the interface.
+Using a similar method, neglecting intrinsic contributions to both SHE and iSGE, \citet{Amin2018} computed the interfacial spin current in Co/Cu bilayers, obtaining both field-like and damping-like components, as well as an additional torque, ${\bf T}\propto {\bm\zeta}\times({\bf m}\times{\bm\zeta})$.
+These results are confirmed by \citet{Freimuth2018}.